 - Simple information delivery and direction

-- PHSA cell phone, or landline
+- PHSA cell phone or landline (recommended), or personal telephone

 - Very familiar to providers and patients